canjs/canjs/docs/can-guides/contribute/bug-report.md

 and assigns them a `P0` to `P4` tag corresponding to the following priorities:

 - `P0` - An issue that will preempt any other issues currently being worked on.
-- `P1` - A critical feature or bug that needs to be fixed to keep CanJS's high degree of quality.
+- `P1` - A critical feature or bug that needs to be fixed to keep CanJS’s high degree of quality.
 - `P2` - A feature or bug that is less likely to be encountered, but something we intend to get to.
 - `P3` - A nice to have.
-The OS team might get to it, but it's helpful if the community assists.
+The OS team might get to it, but it’s helpful if the community assists.
 - `P4` - A nice to have that the OS team will accept, but will be unlikely to prioritize any effort towards.

 There are several ways to influence these priorities: